-The Atlanta Independent School System has approved the following capital outlay projects at a total maximum cost of \$525,695,691.
+The Atlanta Independent School System has approved the following capital outlay projects at a total maximum cost of \$1,643,658,522.

-1) Adding to, modifying, reconfiguring schools, demolition of all or portions of existing schools, buildings and/or facilities, some APS Schools and Facilities or creating new schools to accommodate current and increased student enrollment, class-size reductions, and programmatic needs, and acquiring land and preparing sites for constructing and equipping new or replacement schools and facilities, or equivalent classroom capacity, including site preparation and the demolition of all or portions of existing structures;
+1) Adding to, modifying, reconfiguring schools, demolition of all or portions of existing schools, buildings, and/or facilities, some APS Schools and Facilities, or creating new schools to accommodate current and increased student enrollment, class-size reductions, and programmatic needs, and acquiring land and preparing sites for constructing and equipping

-- 2) Adding to, renovating, modifying and equipping several existing schools or District-owned property and facilities; - 3) Adding to, renovating, modifying, reconfiguring, equipping, upgrading, supplementing, acquiring, replacing, and installing capital improvements for various existing and new schools, including fifty (50) elementary schools, fifteen (15) middle schools, fifteen (15) high schools, and various other buildings and facilities; - 4) Making technology improvements, by acquiring, replacing, purchasing, installing, upgrading or supplementing technology including, but not limited to: instructional technology, digital communication technology, wireless technology, wireless infrastructure, enterprise content management solutions, data storage systems, telecommunication systems, mass communications systems, technology hardware, software, and related infrastructure at schools and facilities, at some or all of APS Schools and Facilities; - 5) Making athletic field and physical education facility upgrades and improvements at various middle and high schools; - 6) Acquiring, replacing, purchasing, refurbishing, equipping and supplementing school buses and support vehicles; - 7) Replacing, purchasing, upgrading, refurbishing or supplementing capital equipment including, but not limited to: desks, chairs, tables, instructional materials, instructional equipment, physical education equipment, equipment that supports learning, band equipment, kitchen equipment, waste compactors, portable classrooms/modular buildings, custodial equipment, grounds equipment, and similar capital equipment at some or all of APS Schools and Facilities; - 8) Making of site, facility and technology improvements deemed necessary to improve safety and security, and enhance surveillance systems at some or all of APS Schools and Facilities; - 9) Making technology improvements, and replacing, purchasing, installing, upgrading or supplementing technology including, but not limited to: instructional technology and information systems hardware, software, and infrastructure at some or all Atlanta Independent School System schools and selected other facilities (including without limitation selected charter schools), upgrades to wireless communication infrastructure and technology, emergency response technology, access control technology and equipment, security cameras and surveillance upgrades at some or all APS Schools and Facilities; - 10) Replacing, purchasing, upgrading or supplementing capital equipment including, but not limited to: school bus equipment, school bus lifts, school police vehicles, school police equipment, support vehicles, fuel management systems, medical, emergency and evacuation equipment, etc.;
+- new or replacement schools and facilities, or equivalent classroom capacity, including site preparation and the demolition of all or portions of existing structures; - 2) Adding to, renovating, modifying, and equipping several existing schools or District-owned property and facilities; - 3) Adding to, renovating, modifying, reconfiguring, equipping, upgrading, supplementing, acquiring, replacing, and installing capital improvements for various existing and new schools, including fifty (50) elementary schools, fifteen (15) middle schools, fifteen (15) high schools, and various other buildings and facilities; - 4) Making technology improvements by acquiring, replacing, purchasing, installing, upgrading or supplementing technology including, but not limited to: instructional technology, digital communication technology, wireless technology, wireless infrastructure, enterprise content management solutions, data storage systems, telecommunication systems, mass communications systems, technology hardware, software, and related infrastructure at schools and facilities, at some or all of APS Schools and Facilities; - 5) Making athletic field and physical education facility upgrades and improvements at various middle and high schools; - 6) Acquiring, replacing, purchasing, refurbishing, equipping and supplementing school buses and support vehicles; - 7) Replacing, purchasing, upgrading, refurbishing, or supplementing capital equipment including, but not limited to: desks, chairs, tables, instructional materials, instructional equipment, physical education equipment, equipment that supports learning, band equipment, kitchen equipment, waste compactors, portable classrooms/modular buildings, custodial equipment, grounds equipment, and similar capital equipment at some or all of APS Schools and Facilities; - 8) Making of site, facility, and technology improvements deemed necessary to improve safety and security, and enhance surveillance systems at some or all of APS Schools and Facilities; - 9) Making technology improvements, and replacing, purchasing, installing, upgrading, or supplementing technology including, but not limited to: instructional technology and information systems hardware, software, and infrastructure at some or all Atlanta Independent School System schools and selected other facilities (including without limitation selected charter schools), upgrades to wireless communication infrastructure and technology, emergency response technology, access control technology and equipment, security cameras and surveillance upgrades at some or all APS Schools and Facilities; - 10) Replacing, purchasing, upgrading, or supplementing capital equipment including, but not limited to: school bus equipment, school bus lifts, school police vehicles, school police equipment, support vehicles, fuel management systems, medical, emergency and evacuation equipment, etc.;

-- 11) Making existing or new lease/purchase payments or payment with respect to the acquisition of schools, facilities, school buses, school police vehicles, transportation vehicles, or other capital acquisitions; and - 12) Acquisition of North Atlanta High School and related facilities by making lease purchase payments related to certificates of participation.
+- 11) Making existing or new lease/purchase payments or payment with respect to the acquisition of schools, facilities, school buses, school police vehicles, transportation vehicles, or other capital acquisitions; and - 12) Acquisition of North Atlanta High School and related facilities by making lease purchase payments related to certificates of participation. - 13) Acquisition, reconfiguring, and developing land for constructing and equipping, new and replacement schools, and support facilities; - 14) Adding to, upgrading, reconfiguring, renovating, replacing, modifying, and equipping existing and replacement schools, support facilities, and athletic facilities; - 15) Making technology improvements and safety and security improvements for schools and facilities; - 16) Acquiring and equipping school buses, school police vehicles, support vehicles, transportation vehicles, and other capital equipment; - 17) Making lease/purchase payments to acquire a replacement high school.